DHTMLX/gantt-docs/data/api/gantt_onbeforeundostack_event.md

 	fires before an action is added into the undo stack

 @params:
-- action		array			a user action as an array of command objects
+- action		UndoRedoAction			a user action as an array of command objects

 @returns: